kyleshu/kyleshu.github.io/_pages/about.md

 I graduated from University of California at Berkeley with a Bachelor's degree in Applied Mathematics and Computer Science in 2013.
 I joined Amazon Web Services after that, where I built distributed systems for account, product, and subscription management.
 I have also worked for companies in telecommunication sector, such as China Tower and China Telecom Bestpay.

-I am a foodie and I enjoy making new dishes.
-Japanese, Italian, Vietnamese and Middleterranean are among my favorites.
+I am a foodie and enjoy making new dishes.
+Japanese, Italian, Vietnamese and Mediterranean are among my favorites.
 I am also a wine lover.
 I passed WSET Level 2 with distinction and may pursue Level 3 someday.
 I like Gewürztraminer, Chardonnay, Riesling, and Pinot Noir.